Max Baginski

 Max Baginski (1864 – November 24, 1943) was a German-American anarchist revolutionary.

 Early life

-Baginski was born in 1864 in Bartenstein (now Bartoszyce), a small East Prussian town.
+Baginski was born in 1864 in Bartenstein, a small Prussian town.
 His father was a shoemaker who had been active in the 1848 revolution and was thus shunned by the conservative inhabitants of the village.
-Under his father's influence, Baginski read freethinker August Specht's writings and Berliner Freie Presse, Johann Most's newspaper, in his youth.
+Under his father's influence, Baginski read freethinker August Specht's writings and Freiheit, Johann Most's newspaper, in his youth.
 After school Baginski became his father's apprentice.

 Already a staunch socialist, Baginski moved to Berlin in 1882.
 He emigrated to the U.S. in 1893.

 Professional career

-From 1894 to 1901, he was an editor of the Chicago Worker newspaper.
-He helped publishing the 1906–07 issues of the magazine Freedom and editorials for the anarchist magazine Mother Earth in New York City.

-This is a quote from the first issue of Mother Earth Magazine.
+From 1894 to 1901, he was an editor of the Arbeiter-Zeitung newspaper.
+He helped publish the 1906–07 issues of the magazine Freedom and editorials for the anarchist magazine Mother Earth in New York City.
+The following is a quote from the first issue of Mother Earth magazine:

 Death

 Baginski died at Bellevue Hospital in New York on November 24, 1943.